Random projections in gravitational wave searches of compact binaries: Reconstruction of SNR

 A naive implementation of matched-filter in time-domain can be very expensive, with a complexity of $\mathcal{O}(N_s^2)$ per template for $N_s$ time-shifts.
 Of course, the Fast Fourier transform can reduce this to $\mathcal{O}(N_s \log N_s)$.
-It is however more efficient instead to first project the two aforementioned whitened time-series vectors in $\mathbb{R}^{N_s}$ to a random $k$-dimensional ($k\ll N_s$) subspace and then cross-correlate; the pairwise distance-preserving property of RP guarantees that the matched-filter output in $\mathbb{R}^k$ will be approximately equal to $\rho_\alpha$ in $\mathbb{R}^{N_s}$ (see Appendix~\ref{appendix:RPCorr} on how FFT-like algorithms enable its fast computation~\cite{Golub:1996:MC:248979}).
+It is however more efficient instead to first project the two aforementioned whitened time-series vectors in $\mathbb{R}^{N_s}$ to a random $k$-dimensional ($k\ll N_s$) subspace and then calculate the match (using circular cross-correlations), as seen in Fig.~\ref{fig:SNR_Opt} of Supplemental Material.
+In fact, for the template part, one can directly project the rows of the ${\bf B}$ matrix (which serve as surrogate templates) to $R^k$ ($k \leq N_s$).
+In this context, RP reduces the complexity of calculating the matches by a factor $N_s / k$.
+(See Supplemental Material for how FFT-like algorithms enable its fast computation~\cite{Golub:1996:MC:248979}.)